natashamathur/jungle_gym/money_on_my_mind/README.md

 # Money On My Mind

-An expense tracker that provides a way to enter in expenses and continually compares to a provided budget.
+An expense tracker that provides a way to enter in expenses and continually compare to a provided budget.

 Should be run from the command line with an individual budget saved as a json locally.

 TO DO: Integrate with Twilio to update budget via text